Peach Coffee Cake

 Peach Coffee Cake is flexible and easy to adapt.
 Adding blueberries or raspberries creates a fruit-forward twist with a hint of tartness.
 A touch of nutmeg or ginger adds warmth for cooler months.
 You can also make a dairy-free version using plant-based butter and milk.
 The texture stays soft, and the peaches still shine through beautifully.

-READ Related Articles Peach Upside Down Cake Recipe
+READ Related Articles Light Peach Cake Recipe: Sweet, Fluffy, and Totally Doable

 Serving Suggestions